PREDATION DETERRENTS

-After installing a turtle nest protector, someone should monitor it daily.
-If possible, getting help monitoring is always best.
+After installing a turtle nest protector, it's crucial that someone monitors it daily.
+If possible, getting help with monitoring is always best.
 The more eyes, the better.
 The most vulnerable period for a turtle nest is the first 10 to 21 days, especially the first 24 hours.
 Consider using a backup deterrent as a precaution during this time.
 We have outlined some methods in the 'Predator Deterrents' section below.

 If the nest was not predated during the first 21 days, this increases the chances for the nest to survive the incubation period.
-We do not want to dampen anyone's spirits, but predation can occur at any time during the incubation period but is most prevalent during the first 10 to 21 days.
+We do not want to dampen anyone's spirits, but predation can occur during incubation, which is most prevalent during the first 10 to 21 days.
 Continue to monitor the nest through the incubation period.
 A second vulnerable period for predation can occur closer to the conclusion of the incubation period in relation to hatching activity.
 As exiting the turtle nest for hatchlings is a coordinated effort, research suggests that hatchling chatter may prompt predators to take an interest in undetected nest sites.
-Be sure to note when the turtle laid the eggs or you discovered the nest.
+Note the date the turtle laid the eggs or you discovered the nest.
 Approximately three weeks before the possible hatching out date (60 to 90 days), depending on the turtle species, we recommend vigilantly monitoring the nest site.

 When a turtle begins digging and abandons the hole, these are known as test nests.
-These holes are not covered and be an indication there is a bonafide nest nearby.
+If the holes are not covered, they can indicate a bonafide nest is nearby.

 Turtle nests are discovered by predators through opportunistic foraging, seeing a turtle nesting or smell, and mostly at night.
 A fluid coats each egg as it is expelled and deposited into the nest.
 Some turtles, like painted turtles, urinate on their nests to make mud lumps over the nests called plugs.
-During hatching, fluids present may cause unhatched eggs to spoil and give off an odor.
-So it is understandable that there is a scent or smell predators detect to locate nests.
-Sometimes eggs break or leak.
+During hatching, fluids from the eggs leak into the surrounding substrate, giving off an odor.
+So, it is understandable that predators detect nests near the end of the incubation period.
+Sometimes, eggs break and spoil, giving off a rotten scent.

 The scent left after a female turtle has nested is not usually detected by humans but is evident to predators and can linger for two or three weeks, depending on weather patterns.
 If it is raining while the female turtle is nesting, this is nature's way of helping to diminish the scent.
 During turtle nesting season, it is always hoped there will be plenty of rain (but not heavy rainfall) to help erase the visual signs of turtle nests and the turtle scent.
 If you have any pull with the weather, make it rain after a turtle has nested.

 (A) Watering: It is always best to let nature take the lead, but it is okay to give a turtle nest a helping hand if there is no rain.
 If it is not going to rain on the day or night, the turtle nests using a watering can that has a sprinkler head for a more even distribution of water 'LIGHTLY' water around the nest, and if you see the path the female turtle took to leave the nest site water that as well.
 As an alternative, a plant mister can be used.
-'DO NOT' over water the area closest to the nest.
+'DO NOT' overwater the area closest to the nest.
 It is of the utmost importance not to saturate the nesting site where the nest is located.
 Developing turtle embryos must exchange gases with the surrounding environment through their shells.
-If turtle eggs are immersed in water for too long, they might not be able to breathe as efficiently, which could reduce their survival chances.
-The nest is a living, breathing entity, and you can drown the eggs if over watered.
+If turtle eggs are immersed in water for too long, they might not be able to breathe as efficiently, reducing their chances of survival.
+The nest is a living, breathing entity; you can drown the eggs if overwatered.
 Think 'light simulated rain.'

 If you do not have a watering can with a sprinkler head 'DO NOT' chuck a bucket of water over the nest and 'DO NOT' use a lawn sprinkler.
 We recommend that you purchase one.
 Plastic watering cans are available in most hardware stores with a garden section, and they are reasonably priced.

-After the initial watering on the day the turtle nested, if there is no rain in the forecast for the following day, repeat the watering process once a day until there is rain in the forecast.
+After the initial watering on the day the turtle nested, if rain is not forecast for the following day, repeat the watering process once a day until rain is forecast.
 It is best to water the nest site in the morning before the temperature reaches its maximum for the day or in the evening when the temperature decreases.
 Again, do not over-saturate the nest area with water.

 (B) Vinegar: Some animals, including raccoons, skunks, cats, and dogs, can't stand the scent of vinegar wet or after it has dried.
 You can try deterring unwanted predators from the nest site by using white vinegar in a spray bottle and 'lightly' misting the area around the nest site when the soil is dry once a day.
 It is best to mist the nest site in the morning before the temperature reaches its maximum for the day or in the evening when the temperature decreases.

-Do not water nest as described in 'A' and use vinegar!
+Do not water the nest as described in 'A'; use vinegar!
 Use one or the other.

-If there are indications that predators are taking an interest in the nest site (e.g., digging), putting large, heavy rocks around the outside perimeter of the nest protector may help to discourage predators and could be enough to get the nest, past predators.
-Be sure not to block the hatchling exit holes as per the Ministry of Natural Resources &Forestry (MNRF) requirements from the minute the nest protector is installed.
+If there are indications that predators are taking an interest in the nest site (e.g., digging), putting large, heavy rocks around the outside perimeter of the nest protector may help to discourage predators and could be enough to get the nest past predators.
+Be sure to avoid blocking the hatchling exit holes as per the Ministry of Natural Resources &Forestry (MNRF) requirements from when the nest protector is installed.
 Note: Citizens should only use this method if a turtle has nested on their property.
 Introducing rocks at a turtle nest site on public property raises safety and liability concerns and should not be done without permission.

 If your property is located in an area inhabited by many predators that would take an interest in turtle nests, put heavy rocks around the nest protector, as mentioned, and start that way.
 Remove the rocks after 21 days.

 (D) 12" Spikes: When protecting a turtle nest, there may be times when you encounter a stubborn predator.
 We have had some good old battles with raccoons that returned each night intent on feasting on turtle eggs.
-In this circumstance, we have resorted to an extreme but highly effective tactic that has enabled us to outsmart the predators each time.
+In this circumstance, we have resorted to a highly effective tactic that has enabled us to outsmart the predators each time.
 In addition to the 'four' 12" spikes used to anchor the nest protector to the ground, we placed a strip of wire mesh along each of the four sides of the nest protector and hammered extra spikes through the mesh and into the round.
 The spikes were close enough to each other and sufficient enough in number that they formed an impenetrable wall of metal spikes below the surface on each side of the nest.
 Likely confusing to a raccoon that encounters it.
-Happy to report that each nest that has required such tactics successfully produced robust hatchlings.
+We are happy to report that each nest requiring such tactics successfully produced robust hatchlings.
 Note: Remove the spikes when the predator appears to have moved on or 21 days after the nest protector was installed.

-(E) Coffee Grounds: Spreading used or damp coffee grounds over the nesting site possibly helps to mask the scent.
+(E) Coffee Grounds: Spreading used or damp coffee grounds over the nesting site may help mask the scent.
 We did not find this method helpful.
-This method may be effective if a large number of coffee grounds are used.
+This method may be effective if many coffee grounds are used.
 We have not heard of enough successes to consider this a go-to for protecting turtle nests from predation.
 The last time we used this method was during the initial attempts.
 Some people think it has merit.
-We have since opted for other ways that we feel had more promise.
+We have since opted for other ways that had more promise.

 (H) Urine: Using human urine has proven to be a surprisingly good predator deterrent.
 Obtaining sufficient quantities of human urine is only sometimes possible, so preparing ahead is suggested.
 Getting guys to pee in a bucket may require some coaxing.
 If using this method, steer clear of urine from a diabetic donor.
 The sweet urine will attract predators.
-Put the regular urine in a watering can with a sprinkler head and lightly sprinkle the area around the nest site, ensuring not to over water.
+Put the regular urine in a watering can with a sprinkler head and lightly sprinkle the area around the nest site, ensuring no overwater.
 Some people consider it an effective deterrent.
-We tried this in the past with some success but having access to the amounts we would need and transporting urine is not practical.
-For a property owner looking after one nest it is an option that might be easier to use.
+We tried this in the past with some success, but having access to the amounts we would need and transporting urine is not practical.
+For a property owner looking after one nest, it is an option that might be easier to use.

 Copyright © 2024 Think Turtle Conservation Initiative - All Rights Reserved.